-One of the most intriguing potential matchups of 2026 is Teofimo Lopez vs Shakur Stevenson.
+One of the most intriguing matchups of 2026 is Teofimo Lopez vs Shakur Stevenson.

-Lopez would be making the fourth defence of his WBO super-lightweight belt, while Stevenson would be moving up in weight in pursuit of becoming a four-division world champion.
+The two 28-year-olds will meet on January 31 in New York, with Lopez making the fourth defence of his WBO super-lightweight belt, while Stevenson moves up in weight in pursuit of becoming a four-division world champion.

 Despite the star power on both sides, some believe their contrasting styles may not blend well, potentially producing a cautious, tactical affair.